Tommyzhou1/spotify-react-app/README.md

 ## Installation

-Use [git clone] to first clone the project from the github repo.
+Use [git clone] to first clone the project from github repo.

 ```bash
 git clone https://github.com/Tommyzhou1/spotify-react-app